teamwall/teamwall/README.md

 #### Response

-A JSON string representing a literal object with two keys:
+A JSON string representing a literal object with three keys:

 * token: a string representing the unique API token
+* user: a map representing the current user
 * ttl: the token time-to-live

 Example: